antidot-framework/getting-started-app/docs/README.md

 First, we can install an integration package with Doctrine Dbal.
 One of the advantages of using a PSR-11 compatible dependency Injection container is the opportunity to use a lot of packages made by PHP community, for example we can install [DASPRiD/container-interop-doctrine](https://github.com/DASPRiD/container-interop-doctrine).

-For simplicity we have created a package on top of container-interop-doctrine adding console tool integration with Antidot framework, and a very useful `EntityRepositoryFactory`
+For simplicity purposes, we have created a package on top of container-interop-doctrine adding console tool integration with Antidot framework, and a very useful `EntityRepositoryFactory`

 ````bash
 composer require antidot-fw/doctrine